nolby003/COSC350/A2/REPORT.md

 ## Reflections

-I spent many days trying to solve the legal moves implementation given how workshops gave nothing away in how to really solve this, spent most of the time looking back at envrionment files and classes to understand how to best implement it, alongside the actuators, sensors and actions.
+I spent many days trying to solve the legal moves implementation given how workshops gave nothing away in how to really solve this, spent most of the time looking back at environment files and classes to understand how to best implement it, alongside the actuators, sensors and actions.
 Advance rules: Powerup was the most time spent in the legal moves component before I even started to implement the AI and human behaviours, but happen to get it all going just in time before the assignment was due.